The best events are always memorable.

 Image source: Bits and Pretzels

 Attendance is by application, and the event is endorsed by Sir Richard Branson himself as: “Professional, fun, and a fascinating array of speakers.”
-And, of course, he got right into the spirit of it when he spoke in 2016.
+And, he got right into the spirit of it when he spoke in 2016.

 Image source: Digital Spoiler